bcavarun/docker/Notes.md

 ## CONTAINERS
 * A container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.
 * You can connect a container to one or more networks, attach storage to it, <b> or even create a new image based on its current state. </b>
+* Fundamentally, a container is nothing but a running process, with some added encapsulation features applied to it in order to keep it isolated from the host and from other containers.
+* One of the most important aspects of container isolation is that each container interacts with its own, private filesystem; this filesystem is provided by a Docker image.
+* An image includes everything needed to run an application -- the code or binary, runtimes, dependencies, and any other filesystem objects required.

 ## SERVICES
 * Services allow you to scale containers across multiple Docker daemons, which all work together as a swarm with multiple managers and workers.